Can I Travel Abroad with My Child After Separation?

 What can I do if the other parent refuses to give permission?

-If the other parent refuses to give permission for you to travel abroad with your child after separation, you can apply to the court for a Specific Issue Order.
+If the other parent refuses to give parental permission to take your child abroad after separation, you can apply to the court for a Specific Issue Order.

 Providing there are no safeguarding issues or risks to the child’s safety, the judge may favour allowing the child to travel abroad.
 However, it’s advisable to seek legal guidance to strengthen your case.